wizardamigos/app/curriculum/lesson109/description.en.md

   "duration": "7:35"
 }
 ---
 This is our last lesson in the portfolio series.
-You can find a full code for this project is in [this repository] (https://github.com/esova-ana/portfolio).
+Share what you build with us.
+Post the link on the chat :)